awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 ## Update retention rules<a name="recycle-bin-update-rule"></a>

-You can update a retention rule's description, resource tags, and retention period at any time after creation\.
-You can't update a rule's resource type after creation\.
+You can update an unlocked retention rule's description, resource tags, and retention period at any time after creation\.
+You can't update a retention rule's resource type or unlock delay period, even if the retention rule is unlocked\.

+You can't update a locked retention rule in any way\.
+If you need to modify a locked retention rule, you must first unlock it and wait for the unlock delay period to expire\.

+If you need to modify the unlock delay period for a locked retention rule, you must [unlock the retention rule](#recycle-bin-unlock), and wait for the current unlock delay period to expire\.
+When the unlock delay period is expired, you must [relock the retention rule](#recycle-bin-lock) and specify the new unlock delay period\.

 **Note**
 We recommend that you do not include personally identifying, confidential, or sensitive information in the retention rule description\.